alltechdev/dockerserver/README.md

 # dockerserver
 One command install script for debian based systems after OS installation.
-Standard install includes Docker, Docker Compose and Dockge, a webui for managing docker compose
+Standard install includes system update, Docker, Docker Compose and Dockge, a webui for managing docker compose

-Also includes one command install scripts for popular docker containers.

 Ubuntu Server is great for beginners.